Humans Never Become Angels

 y: Humans never become angels, and angels never become humans.
 They are two different genres of creatures and always will be.

-x: Um, I was just expressing condolences with a cliché I hear all the time.
+x: Um, I was just expressing condolences with a nice cliché I hear all the time.

 x: Well, pop culture, I guess.
 It’s a Wonderful Life with Jimmy Stewart, for one.

-y: It’s a fun movie around Christmas time, but bad theology.
+y: It’s a fun movie around Christmas time, but poor theology.
 Nowhere in Divine Revelation is it even hinted that humans ever become angels.

 x: Oh?
 Are angels that different?

 y: Angels are persons in so much as they have intellect and free will, but they’re not human persons.
-Angels are very different creatures inasmuch as they have no bodies, they are pure spirit, and they know things more directly, immediately, and perfectly than do we humans.
-They understood the fullness of their eternal decision when they said either ‘yes’ or ‘no’ to God after their creation.
-We humans, on the other hand, are given second chances since we’re physical creatures who mature through time and space, and we can repent.
+Angelic persons are very different creatures inasmuch as they have no bodies, they are pure spirit, and they know things more directly, immediately, and perfectly than do humans.
+They understood the fullness of their eternal decision when they said either ‘yes’ or ‘no’ to God subsequent to their creation.
+We humans, on the other hand, are given second chances since we’re physical creatures who mature through time and space, can err, change, and repent.

 x: Are you talking about their choice to either remain angels or become demons?

 y: Yes!
-Angels have free will, as do humans, and those who rejected their Creator chose the everlasting misery of hell.
-Since misery loves company, these demons are on a mission to take our souls down with them.
-But neither angels nor demons were ever humans.
+Angels have free will, as do humans, and those who rejected their Creator chose the everlasting misery of Hell.
+Since misery loves company, these demons are on a mission to take down as many of our souls as they can.
+But neither angels nor demons were ever human.

 x: But aren’t angels similar to humans?

 y: In one sense, but also considerably different in another.
 Because they’re pure spirits they take up no space, are not detectable by physical senses, and do not reproduce, grow, or mature.
-This has ramifications.
+This carries further implications.

 x: Like what?

-y: Well, since they’re not physical and don’t reproduce, they don’t share a specific nature with other angels, like humans do with each other via reproduction.
-Hence, each angel was created immediately by God and each angel is his own species.
+y: Well, since they’re not physical and don’t reproduce, they don’t share a specific nature with other angels like humans do with other humans via reproduction.
+Hence, each angel had to be created immediately by God as his own species.

 x: Wow.
 That makes sense since as pure spirits they don’t reproduce; but it’s hard to comprehend!
 So, analogously, it would be akin to God creating one man, one turtle, one giraffe, and one of every species on earth?